Escrito por: Simon Difford

 Playboy Bartender's Guide by Thomas Mario 1971

-Its next written appearance, said to be the 1984 Mr. Boston Official Bartender's Guide, also crucially calls for lemon juice rather than orange juice [we don't have a copy to fact check this].
+Its next written appearance, the 1984 Mr. Boston 50th Anniversary Bartender's Guide, also crucially calls for lemon juice rather than orange juice: "1oz Amaretto di Saronno, 1oz Southern Comfort, ½oz Mr Boston Sloe Gin.
+Stir in a highball glass over ice and a splash of lemon juice."

 The balancing tart lemon juice was perhaps swapped for orange juice during the 1970s, a time when long drinks with orange juice were very fashionable, particularly the Harvey Wallbanger and Slow Comfortable Screw.
 Orange juice also had the advantage of being easily available as a packaged juice and better suited to batching and pitcher serves.